atbcb/ICTTestingBaseline/docs/10Forms.md

 * Read-only (e.g. pre-filled) form fields receive keyboard focus and are selectable but cannot be modified.
 These must be labeled and programmatically determinable, and are tested under SC 1.3.1.
 * Disabled input elements do not receive keyboard focus, cannot be selected, and cannot be modified.
 These are not included in this test.
 * Clicking a control may also activate the control (e.g. button), which may, in turn, initiate a change in context.
 Controls that are clearly intended to initiate a change in context when activated do not fail under this test.
-* [Change of context](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html#context-changedef) is defined as: major changes in the content of the Web page that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
+* [Change of context](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html#context-changedef) is defined as: major changes in the content of the Web page [or software] that, if made without user awareness, can disorient users who are not able to view the entire page[/screen] simultaneously.
 Changes in context include changes of:
     1. User agent
     2. Viewport
     3. Focus
-    4. Content that changes the meaning of the Web page
+    4. Content that changes the meaning of the Web page [or software screen]

 * **Note:** A change of content is not always a change of context.
 Changes in content, such as an expanding outline, dynamic menu, or a tab control do not necessarily change the context, unless they also change one of the above (e.g., focus).
-  * Example: Opening a new window, moving focus to a different component, going to a new page (including anything that would look to a user as if they had moved to a new page) or significantly re-arranging the content of a page are examples of changes of context.
+  * Example: Opening a new window, moving focus to a different component, going to a new page[/screen] (including anything that would look to a user as if they had moved to a new page[/screen]) or significantly re-arranging the content of a page[/screen] are examples of changes of context.
 (Above definition from https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-unpredictable-change.html)

 ## Test Procedure for 1.3.1 Info and Relationships
 ### Identify Content
 1. Find all form input components.
 Examples include buttons, text fields, radio buttons, checkboxes, read-only fields, and multi-select lists.
 2. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.

+### 1.3.1 Info and Relathionships - Web
-### Test Instructions
+#### Test Instructions
 1. Check that the combination of the accessible name, accessible description, and other programmatic associations (e.g., table column and/or row associations) describes each input field and includes all relevant instructions and cues (textual and graphical).
 Reference [HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/#input-type-text-input-type-password-input-type-search-input-type-tel-input-type-url-and-textarea-element) for details on techniques that contribute to the computation of the accessible name and accessible description.

+#### Test Results
+If any of the above checks fail, then SC 1.3.1 and Baseline Requirement 10 fail.

+### 1.3.1 Info and Relathionships - Windows-Native Software
+#### Test Instructions
+1. Check that the combination of the following UIA properties, and other programmatic associations (e.g., table column and/or row associations) describes each input field and includes all relevant instructions and cues (textual and graphical).
+    * LocalizedControlType
+    * Name
+    * HelpText
+    * The static text from elements referenced by the element's LabeledBy property
+    * The static text from elements referenced by the element's DescribedBy property
+1. Check that the element is included in the Control View AND the Content View of the UIA tree, i.e., IsControlElement = TRUE and IsContentElement = TRUE

-### Test Results
+#### Test Results
 If any of the above checks fail, then SC 1.3.1 and Baseline Requirement 10 fail.

 ## Test Procedure for SC 3.2.2 On Input